mahlenmorris/VCVRack/Memory.md

 ### Position and signal voltage
 There are knobs, inputs, and outputs that all correspond to positions within the Memory.
 Since there is no standard way to send a "time" within VCV, and especially since
-Memory buffers can be quite a bit larger than 10 seconds, I decided to just map 0-10 to whatever the length of the buffere is.
+Memory buffers can be quite a bit larger than 10 seconds, I decided to just map 0-10 to whatever the length of the buffer is.
 All of them work the same way:
 * They range in values from 0.0V to just under 10.0V.
 Values outside that range will wrap around, hence 10.0V is the same as 0.0V.
 * 0.0V is the beginning of the Memory buffer.
 It appears at the bottom of the Depict display.
 * Values close to 10.0V will be at the end.
-* Modules have the option of treating the buffer as a loop seamlessly joined at begining and end, or as a bounded region.
+* Modules have the option of treating the buffer as a loop seamlessly joined at beginning and end, or as a bounded region.
 See the BOUNCE control on those modules.

 ### Notes on Sample Rate
-* The Memory is storing its data at whatever the VCV sample rate was when the module is first created or whatever the VCV sample rate was when the Memory module was last RESET.
+* The Memory is storing its data at whatever the VCV sample rate was when the module was first created or whatever the VCV sample rate was when the Memory module was last RESET.
 Changing the VCV Sample Rate will not update the sample rate of the Memory, which will result in playback of audio to be distorted (sped up or slowed down) by the difference in Memory's rate and the current VCV rate.
 * Memory modules can consume *a lot* of your computer's RAM when running.
 The higher the LENGTH, the more data Memory will be storing.
 The larger the VCV Sample Rate, the more data Memory will be storing.
 A single Memory set to 1000 seconds (i.e., 16m 40s) at a Sample Rate of 48 kHz is using 366 Mb of RAM.

 ### Controls